airbnb/backpack/README.md

 ### Testing

-We're using [Jasmine-Runner](https://github.com/jamescarr/jasmine-tool).
-You can run `npm test` or `jasmine mon` if you're feeling adventurous.
+Backpack tests are written using Jasmine.
+We use the lovely [jasmine-node](https://github.com/mhevery/jasmine-node).

+Setting up testing is easy.
+Clone the repo and `cd` into /backpack.js and run `npm install` to install all the dependencies.
+You can find the list of dependencies in the _package.json_ file.

+You can run `npm test` which will run `jasmine-node --color --coffee ./spec` for you.
+If you're into the verbose thing you can run `jasmine-node --color --verbose --coffee ./spec` in the command line.